Lil' Kim: 2005–2008: Prison, The Naked Truth and Ms. G.O.A.T

 On March 9, 2006, BET premiered the show Lil' Kim: Countdown to Lockdown, which was filmed before Lil' Kim headed to prison.
 The show became the highest rated premiere in BET history, averaging 1.9 million viewers.
 In May 2006, Debbie Harry released a song in tribute to Lil' Kim called "Dirty and Deep" in protest of her conviction.
 The song was available for free from her official website.
 Dance Remixes, her first compilation album, was released on June 6, 2006.
 The album featured remixes of songs from The Naked Truth and Hard Core.

-A limited pressing released only in the US, it received no promotion, due to Lil' Kim being in prison at the time of release, and failed to chart.
-On August 31, 2006, Lil' Kim presented the award for Best Male Video at the 2006 MTV Video Music Awards, it marked her first televised appearance since being released from prison.
+A limited pressing released only in the US, it received no promotion due to Lil' Kim being in prison at the time of release and failed to chart.
+On August 31, 2006, Lil' Kim presented the award for Best Male Video at the 2006 MTV Video Music Awards; it marked her first televised appearance since being released from prison.
 She also made appearances on the show The Pussycat Dolls Present: The Search for the Next Doll and Pussycat Dolls Present: Girlicious in 2007 and 2008 as a judge.

 In January 2008, Lil' Kim announced that she had parted ways with Atlantic Records, choosing to release future projects independently.
-She stated she had no hard feelings towards Atlantic but felt more comfortable in her knowledge of the music business to do it alone.
-Lil' Kim released her first mixtape, Ms. G.O.A.T., an acronym for "Greatest of All Time", on June 3, 2008.
+She stated she had no hard feelings toward Atlantic, but felt comfortable enough with her knowledge of the music business to do it alone.
+Lil' Kim released her first mixtape Ms. G.O.A.T., an acronym for "Greatest of All Time", on June 3, 2008.
 It was produced by New York City DJs Mister Cee and DJ Whoo Kid.
 Among critics, the mixtape received generally positive reviews.
 It has been called a representation of Lil' Kim's return to the streets.
 Tito Salinas of All Hip Hop says "Lil' Kim shows that her time behind bars did not rust all of her swag away" on Ms. G.O.A.T.
-On the other hand, Ehren Gresehover of New York Mag says that although one of the tracks "The Miseducation of Lil' Kim" is not bad, he wished that it was Lauryn Hill who was making a comeback instead.
+On the other hand, Ehren Gresehover of New York Mag says that although one of the tracks "The Miseducation of Lil' Kim" is not bad, he wished it was Lauryn Hill making a comeback instead.